-Medicare benefits enable patients to receive hospice care starting with two 90-day benefit periods, followed by an unlimited number of 60-day benefit periods.
-If you are unhappy with your hospice care, you may change providers once during each benefit period.
+Medicare allows patients to receive hospice care starting with two 90-day benefit periods, followed by an unlimited number of 60-day benefit periods.
+If you are unhappy with your care, you may change providers once during each benefit period.

 - Create a signed document that includes the name of your current hospice, the name of the new hospice and the agreed upon date of transfer.
 The document may be simple and direct.